Our commitment to your privacy

 South Australia www.legislation.sa.gov.au

 Do we disclose criminal history to other organisations?

-Crime Check does not disclose, share, sell or rent the results of your checks to third parties and/or organisations unless we are required by law or law enforcement agencies (Australian Federal Police) to do so otherwise.
-We only disclose information directly to you, the applicant, as an individual user.
-We do not disclose information to any other entity or individual unless you specifically request and authorise us to do so.
+Where you are applying directly on our website, without having been invited by any organisation to do so via a unique invitation link sent by sms, email or any other means (direct user), Crime Check will not disclose, share, sell or rent the results of your checks to third parties and/or organisations unless we are required by law or law enforcement agencies (Australian Federal Police) to do so otherwise.
+In that scenario, we will only disclose information directly to you, the applicant, as an individual user.
+We will not disclose information to any other entity or individual unless you specifically request and authorise us to do so.

 As part of our services, any person or organisation to whom you have provided a copy of your Nationally Coordinated Criminal History Check Results will be able to verify its authenticity on our website using a secret, unique code and link printed on each Nationally Coordinated Criminal History Check certificate issued by us.

 If the secret code is entered properly on our verification link, we will display information about you that is already in the certificate you provided to the person/individual, including your name, date of birth, entitlement and Nationally Coordinate Criminal History check results (DCO, no DCO).

 Do we disclose personal information to third-party organisations in Australia?